awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/deployment-ecs-aspnetcore-fargate.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/images/wiz-ecspub-fargate-step2.png)

- **ECS Cluster** \- Pick the cluser that will run your Docker image\.
+ **ECS Cluster** \- Pick the cluster that will run your Docker image\.
 If you choose to create an empty cluster, provide a name for your new cluster\.

  **Launch Type** \- Choose **FARGATE**\.